Incentive Pareto Efficiency in Monopoly Insurance Markets with Adverse Selection: Introduction

 The rest of the paper is organized as follows.
 Section \ref{sec:insurancemarket} introduces the insurance market model.
-In Section \ref{sec:IPO}, we define incentive-efficient menus of contracts and establish the equivalence between social welfare maximization and incentive efficiency, in the general case of concave type-dependent utility functionals.
-Section \ref{sec:DU} provides a characterization of incentive efficient menus in the Yaari Dual Utility framework, under different assumptions on the ordering of the type space.
+In Section \ref{sec:IPO}, we define incentive-efficient menus of contracts and establish a social-welfare sufficient condition for incentive efficiency, in the general case of type-dependent utility functionals.
+Section \ref{sec:DU} provides a characterization of optimal welfare-maximizing menus in the Yaari Dual Utility framework, under different assumptions on the ordering of the type space.
 Section \ref{sec:conclusion} concludes.
 Proofs and related analysis are given in the \hyperlink{LinkToAppendix}{Appendices}.